collapsed-stacks/startups/questions/3922/scaling-a-platform-which-service-is-providing-thousands-of-files-subscription.md

 - posted by: [chelder](https://stackexchange.com/users/1234525/chelder) on 2015-04-02
 - score: 1

-<p>To start agile I'll think about how to do it without spending time in building a platform. </p>
+To start agile I'll think about how to do it without spending time in building a platform.

-<p>For instance, cut the videos with any video editing software.
+For instance, cut the videos with any video editing software.
 Then provide a link to buy the full video (or even ask to send you an email if they want to buy the full video).
 Youtube could be the platform to store the preview video.
-If it works and people buy it, then build the platform (or build the platform at the same time). </p>
+If it works and people buy it, then build the platform (or build the platform at the same time).

-<p>Is it an answer for you or you are asking about technologies?</p>
+Is it an answer for you or you are asking about technologies?

 ## Answer 5237